 Consequences: Sharp Market Polarization and Data Noise

-Speculative Group
+Speculative Segment

-End-User Group
+End-User Segment

-Impact of Interest Rates on the Market
+Impact of Interest Rates on Market Participants

 Cash Flow Pressure & Financial "Suffocation"